pokharnajay/zenith-downloader/COOKIE_MANAGEMENT.md

 # 🍪 Cookie Management Guide

-This guide explains how to manage YouTube cookies for Zenith Downloader using the built-in admin panel.
+This guide explains how to manage YouTube cookies for Youtube Downloader using the built-in admin panel.

 ## Table of Contents
 - [Why Cookies Are Needed](#why-cookies-are-needed)